 Drainage: Well drained.
 The soil rarely remains saturated for more than a day following heavy or prolonged rainfall (or irrigation).
 Coarse textured rubbly carbonate layers are well drained, but the sandy clay substrate may impede deep drainage to some extent.
 Fertility: Inherent fertility is moderately low, as indicated by the low clay content of the surface.
 Calcareous soils tend to tie up phosphorus, manganese and zinc.
-Copper levels are marginal at this site. рН: Alkaline throughout.
+Copper levels are marginal at this site. pH: Alkaline throughout.
 Rooting depth: 150 cm, but few roots below 90 cm.
-Barriers to root growth: Physical: There are no physical barriers.
-Chemical: Moderately high salinity and chloride levels from 90 cm restrict root growth, but in a horticultural situation, irrigation flushing of these salts would be expected over time.
-Waterholding capacity: (Estimates for potential rootzone of irrigated crops) Total available: 115 mm Readily available: 50 mm Seedling emergence: Satisfactory.
-Workability: Calcareous sandy loams are readily worked over a wide range of moisture conditions, but soil will pulverize if worked too dry.
-Erosion Potential: Water: Low.
+Barriers to root growth : Physical: 150 cm, but few roots below 90 cm. growth: I: There are no physical barriers. al: Moderately high salinity and chloride levels from 90 cm restrict root growth, but in a horticultural situation, irrigation flushing of these salts would be expected over time. apacity: (Estimates for potential root zone of irrigated crops) Total available: 115 mm Readily available: 50 mm Chemical: Moderately high salinity and chloride levels from 90 cm restrict root growth, but in a Water holding capacity : (Estimates for potential root zone of irrigated crops) Seedling emergence: Satisfactory.
+Workability: Calcareous sandy loams are readily worked over a wide range of moisture condition but soil will pulverize if worked too dry.
+Erosion Potential Water: Low.
 Wind: Moderately low, but moderate if pulverized (see above).